fabioedoardoluigialberto/mtg_deck_simulator/README.md

 # How to use it
 Start a Jupyter notebook server and open the open the notebook.
 It should be self explanatory.
+Given the scarsity of Python based MTG engines and simulators, this project has enough reasons to exist in my humble opinion.
+It can be extended in the future by including card types such as creatures, enchantments, etc. or mana producing cards using APIs and databases freely (?) available from the web.

 # Features
 - There is only one player.
 - Mana and cards are considered colorless.
+- There are no card types such as creatures, sorceries, etc., except Lands, cards are just integers representing mana cost (Lands are 0-cost cards).
-- There are no fights.
+- There are no combats, given there are no creatures.
 - None of the steps of the original game are considered except draw step, cast spell (part of the main phase), discard (cleanup step).
 - All the cards whose collective mana costs is lower or equal to the available mana are played, ordered by mana cost (i.e., no strategy).
-- There is no concept of card types such as creatures, sorceries, etc., cards are just integers representing mana cost.
 - A random card is discarded if a card has to be discarded.

 # For developers